rtCamp/ps-analysis-tool-wiki/General-debugging-actions.md

 ## **DOM Storage usage**

 Some sites are not trying to use cookies, but instead `LocalStorage` or Quota Storage like `IndexedDB`.
-These can often be spotted by observing exceptions being thrown, see [Look at JS/Network errors](https://docs.google.com/document/d/1SlFMWZx8YPDqgMRQi1mjR69v1mUvVDORMfQgKisS0FU/edit?resourcekey=0-A2dMtm454TShDq4mPHTQYg#bookmark=id.24lfqsh6zaqj).
+These can often be spotted by observing exceptions being thrown, see "Look at JS/Network errors".